Connor-Miller/loot/CONTEXT.md

 a **first-seal summary** (each never-before-sealed path with its resolved visibility).
-An explicit rule is consent; falling through is not — the gate exists because a typo'd rule (`.evn restricted=alice`) sails a secret to the public default, which the demotion guard cannot see (a new path has no prior visibility).
+An explicit rule is consent; falling through is not — the gate exists because a typo'd rule (`.evn restricted=alice`) sails a secret to the internal default, which the demotion guard cannot see (a new path has no prior visibility).
 First-seal scoping mirrors the demotion guard's history-relativity so the override is a one-time ceremony.
 The cure side is [[Burn]].